With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Who was it that said, “When a man is tired of London, he is tired of life, for there is in London all that life can afford“?
 It was Samuel Johnson, author of the first-ever dictionary (although the quote is frequently and mistakenly, attributed to Oscar Wilde).
 Whoever said it, they were right.

-Gay Pari may be the city of lights, the cultural mecca that is NYC may be the city that never sleeps, but London is oh!…so…special, with enough to keep everyone awake.
+Gay Pari may be the city of lights, one of the best nicknames for Paris, the cultural mecca that is NYC may be the city that never sleeps, but London is oh!…so…special, with enough to keep everyone awake.

 London has it all, a history that dates back millennia and a trendsetting culture that makes its mark across the world from China to Canada, Australia to Argentina.